 Michael Bennet U.S. Senator for ColoradoMenu

-Michael recognizes that the corruption of inaction in the current age of polarization will leave a less safe and healthy planet for his children and those of future generations.
-That’s why he has repeatedly said he is willing to work with anyone to break through Washington gridlock and address the economic and environmental realities of climate change.
-Two of the numerous bipartisan bills he has introduced include helping the coal industry reduce its carbon pollution and securing federal disaster funding to rebuild more resilient and efficient energy systems.
+Michael knows that continued inaction against climate change will leave a less safe and healthy planet for his children and future generations.
+That’s why he has repeatedly said he is willing to work with anyone to break through Washington gridlock to enact ambitious policies that will protect our communities, public health, our climate and environment.